KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 Skin tones will also be used as secondary callout actions, which means that long pressing an emoji with skintones in an emoji keyboard will show an action callout.

-> Note: Skin tone support for emojis with two skin tone components are currently not supported, such as two persons kissing.
+> Note: Skin tone support for emojis with multiple skin tone components are currently not supported, such as two persons kissing.

 ### Emoji Versions